katholt/reddog-nf/README.md

             - looking at code just now, some classes presume header tokens
             - for these, add assertion with defined header tokens and those read from file
 * Numerical argument checking for python scripts
+* Currently copying merge data outside of nextflow execution
+    - for very large datasets, the script may appear to hang during this operation
+    - we could notify user of the operation w progress?
+    - or perhaps create a process just to perform the copy w the 'local' executor
+* Investigate use of async non-nf process code so we can:
+    * Validate some input readsets
+    * Warn when read quality assessment is requested on merge run but merge has fastqc data
 * Coding consequences for hets
     - create matrix of hets in the same way we do for homs
     - this should be done conditionally